TenderSure-Africa-SEZ/trific-platform-docs/docs/workflows/payment-escrow-flow/index.md

 ## Escrow Overview

-The payment escrow system provides security and trust for all financial transactions on the Trific platform by holding funds until project milestones are met and both parties are satisfied.
+The payment escrow system provides security and trust for all financial transactions on the TRIFIC platform by holding funds until project milestones are met and both parties are satisfied.

 ## Flow Stages